Used for a nuclear heart stress test.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to regadenoson, or if you have certain heart problems (such as heart block or a sinus node disorder) and do not have a pacemaker that is working.
+You should not receive this medicine if you have had an allergic reaction to regadenoson, or if you have certain heart rhythm problems and do not have a working pacemaker.
+Tell your doctor if you have heart block or a sinus node disorder.

 How to Use This Medicine